BlueHaze464/github-action-for-tampermonkey/README.md

-# restore your tapermonkey scripts by github action
+# restore your tampermonkey scripts by github action
 [中文文档](README-CN.md)

-this repo can restore tapermonkey scripts from its database(chrome leveldb).
+this repo can restore tampermonkey scripts from its database(chrome leveldb).
-just fork this repo & upload its database to the repo ,and run github action, then the restored tapermonkey scripts will placed in github action artifact, and you can download it
+just fork this repo & upload its database to the repo ,and run github action, then the restored tampermonkey scripts will placed in github action artifact, and you can download it

 ## how to use?

-### 1 pack your tapermonkey database to .zip or .tar
+### 1 pack your tampermonkey database to .zip or .tar
 database path :
 ```text
 # Linux:  "/home/<USERNAME>/.config/<BROWSER>/Default/Local Extension Settings/<EXTENSION_ID>"